Experience Replay Using Transition Sequences: Results and Discussion

 \subsection{Navigation/Puddle-World Task}

 In the navigation environment, the simulated agent is assigned tasks of navigating to certain locations in its environment.
-We consider two locations, $P_{1}$ and $P_{2}$, which represent the primary and secondary task locations respectively.
+We consider two locations, $B$ and $T$, which represent the primary and secondary task locations respectively.
 The environment is set up such that the location corresponding to high rewards with respect to the secondary task lies far away from that of the primary task (see Figure~\ref{fig:description}).
 In addition to this, the accessibility to the secondary task location is deliberately limited by surrounding it with obstacles on all but one side.
 These modifications contribute towards a low value of $\rho$, especially when the agent operates with a greedy behavior policy with respect to the primary task.

-The agent is assumed to be able to sense its location in the environment accurately and is capable of detecting obstacles directly in front of it, up to 1 unit away.
+The agent is assumed to be able to sense its location in the environment accurately, and can detect when it `bumps' into an obstacle.
 It can move around in the environment at a maximum speed of 1 unit per time step by executing actions to take it forwards, backwards, sideways and diagonally forwards or backwards to either side.
 In addition to these actions, the agent can choose to hold its current position.
 However, the transitions resulting from these actions are probabilistic in nature.
 The intended movements occur only 80~\% of the time, and for the remaining 20~\%, the $x$- and $y$-coordinates may deviate from their intended values by 1 unit.
 Also, the agent's location does not change if the chosen action forces it to run into an obstacle.